DuckLogic/zerogc/README.md

     so it wouldn't be suitable .
   - They implement a basic List VM as a proof of concept.
 3. [gc-arena](https://github.com/kyren/gc-arena)
-  - Ironically the original use case for this collector was a replacement for arena allocation
+  - Seems like a similar idea, implemented a little later.
+  - Works around the awkwardness of lifetimes by using a future-like API.
   - Like our collector, safepoints are explicitly requested by the user
   - However instead of attempting to rebind lifetimes, they attempt to use futures to build state machines